 In accordance with the provisions of section 504 of the Rehabilitation Act of 1973, Title III of the Americans with Disabilities Act of 1990 (ADA), and the ADA Amendments Act of 2008 (ADAAA), Saint Xavier University determines and provides reasonable accommodations on a case-bycase basis for qualified students who have demonstrated a need for these services.
-Students with disabilities who wish to request accommodations should contact the Center for Accessibility Resources in WAC L-108 or at 773-298-3308.
+Students with disabilities who wish to request accommodations should contact the Center for Accessibility Resources in WAC A-219 or at 773-298-3308.
 A grievance procedure has been established for members of the University community who believe an individual has been subjected to discrimination solely because of a disability.
-Information about these procedures are available from the Center for Accessibility Resources, WAC L-108, or the Student Affairs Dean of Students Office, WAC L-103.
+Information about these procedures are available from the Center for Accessibility Resources, or the Office of the Dean of Students, WAC L-103.